matgabriel/chronicle-flux/README.md

 ### Store a stream of data

 The store method will return a handle that can be used to stop the storage.
-Otherwise the data stream will be store until it completes or an error is received on the stream.
+Otherwise the data stream will be stored until it completes or an error is received on the stream.

 ```java
 Flux<DummyObject> source = ...